PhilK-7/agns-port/README.md

 bindings for Dlib.

 ## Images
-The original files (glasses dataset, PubFig dataset) are provided.
+The files (glasses dataset, PubFig dataset) are provided.
 Because the original, full PubFig dataset could not be downloaded from the main source, a third-party provided subset was used.
 From there, 143 directories were selected.
 Those give the basis for the 143 classes.
 Another subset of those classes was chosen for the 10 classes problem formulation, as the non-celebrity (researcher) images were not provided.

+Only a few images of the researcher(s) were given.
+This is not sufficient to include them as targets in a face recognition network, but enough to perform impersonation attacks.

 At the top level directory, a shell script 'align_all.sh' is provided, in case you want to create aligned versions from the original images again, you can e.g. execute `bash align_all.sh`(it will take some minutes).
-It used Dlib to align face images to a 68-landmark pose.
+It uses Dlib to align face images to a 68-landmark pose.

+TODO maybe table for datasets

 ## Models
 The face recognition model are based on VGG-16, as well as FaceNet (OpenFace) small version.